-Enduring Powers of Attorney are the earlier version of the Lasting Power of Attorney Property and Financial Affairs.
+Enduring Powers of Attorney are the earlier version of the LPA Property and Financial Affairs.
 No new Enduring Powers of Attorney can be created.
 Any EPA signed from 1st October 2007 onwards is not legal.

 Existing EPAs dated before that are potentially still valid.
 But they cannot be changed in any way.
 If you wished to change the attorneys for example, the Enduring Power of Attorney would have to be cancelled and replaced with the LPA Property and Financial Affairs.

-If you have an Enduring Power of Attorney with a restriction which says something to the effect that it may not be used until you have lost or your attorneys believe you are losing mental capacity, then it can’t be used until it is registered.
+If you have an Enduring LPA with a restriction which says something to the effect that it may not be used until you have lost or your attorneys believe you are losing mental capacity, then it can’t be used until it is registered.

-However, the family do not have to be informed of the registration of an LPA, whereas they do have to be told when an Enduring Power of Attorney is registered – at least, one nominated family member.
+However, the family do not have to be informed of the registration of an LPA, whereas they do have to be told when a Power of Attorney is registered – at least, one nominated family member.

 We believe that the LPA was far more effective than the new LPA, with the proviso that you have appointed attorneys you can (rightly) trust.
 That is a really important issue, and if the appointed attorneys on your EPA are no longer right, then you need to chance it for an LPA.